This policy sets how Housing SA:

 Goods left behind at the end of a tenancy

 Housing SA manages goods left by a tenant at a property at the end of their tenancy, also known as abandoned goods, in line with the South Australian Housing Trust Regulations 2010.

 Abandoned goods can include but aren’t limited to:

 - furniture and appliances

 - tools and equipment

 - sentimental items

-Once the tenancy ends, the tenant has two days to remove their goods before they’re considered to be abandoned.
+Once a tenancy ends, the tenant has 2 days to remove their goods before they’re considered to be abandoned.

 - makes an inventory of the goods

 If the cost of removing, storing and selling abandoned goods is more than their estimated value, they’re either disposed of or donated to a charity.